YannGuidon/ttihp-HDSISO8_5L/docs/info.md

 ## What it is

-This tile delays a bit's value by 502 cycles at speeds near 100MHz (according to the synthesiser, to be tested).
+This tile delays a bit's value by 502 cycles at speeds above 100MHz (according to the synthesiser, to be tested).
 It is a baseline for storage packing density, as well as a test architecture for asynchronous shift registers, not made out of large DFF cells.
-This version packs 672 latches and a controller, filling 87% of the tile's surface.
+This version packs 672 standard latches and a controller, filling 87% of the tile's surface.

 ## How it works